bcbi/PredictMD.jl/CONTRIBUTING.md

 git fetch --all --prune
 ```

-**Step 3:** Checkout the develop branch:
+**Step 3:** Checkout the `develop` branch:

 ```bash
 git checkout develop
 ```

-**Step 4:** Pull the latest version of develop.
+**Step 4:** Pull the latest version of `develop`.

 ```bash
 git pull
 ```

 **Step 5:** Determine the version number that you are going to release.
-We use the Semantic Versioning scheme: [https://semver.org/](https://semver.org/).
+We use the Semantic Versioning system: [https://semver.org](https://semver.org).
 In Semantic Versioning, version numbers take the form `vMAJOR.MINOR.PATCH`.
 We increment the `MAJOR` version when we make incompatible (non-backwards-compatible) API changes.
 We increment the `MINOR` version when we add functionality in a backwards-compatible manner.
 We increment the `PATCH` version when we make backwards-compatible bug fixes.

-For this example, let's pretend that the current version is `v3.5.12`, and we are adding functionality in a backwards-compatible manner.
+For this example, let's pretend that the current version is `v3.5.12` and that we are adding functionality in a backwards-compatible manner.
 So we increment the `MINOR` version, which means the new version that we are tagging is `v3.6.0`.

 **Step 6:** Start a new release branch.